A Novice Guide To Shoot Day Etiquette.

 These tips and hints are things that I wish someone had told me on my first day, And they will prepare you for your days out in the field too!

 Glossary of Shooting Terms:

-- Brace – when two birds of opposite sex are tied in a pair this is how they are hung
+- Brace – when two birds of the opposite sex are tied in a pair, this is how they are hung

-- Picker up – the team that stand behind the guns and dogs are used to retrieve game
+- Picker up – the team that stands behind the guns and dogs are used to retrieve game

 - Beater – the team of people (with or without dogs) that work through cover pushing birds to flush over guns